 How do I make sure my FDA submissions are compliant?

-The FDA’s Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER) requires that submitted documentation meets their electronic common technical document (eCTD) format.
+The FDA’s Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER) require that submitted documentation meets their electronic common technical document (eCTD) format.
 In addition, the software used to create the regulatory submissions need to follow 21 CFR 11.
 While these requirements may seem stringent, the goal is to ensure that Life Sciences organizations have control over their data, including who enters it and who modifies it.
-The FDA also wants to make sure that the data can be easily and accurately accessed by the appropriate people.
+The FDA also wants to ensure that the appropriate people can quickly and accurately access the data.
 Overall, there needs to be controlled processes for generating this data.
+The technology used is mission-critical and typically part of a strictly validated environment where everything is documented.

-PDFs generated using Adlib PDF Enterprise meet both the technical requirements for PDF submission and are compliant with the FDA and EU requirements for use of electronic systems.
-Above and beyond the basic requirements for compliant submissions, in terms of an enterprise-grade rendering solution, Adlib offers:
+PDFs generated using the Adlib document transformation platform meet both the technical requirements for PDF submission and are compliant with the FDA and EU requirements for the use of electronic systems.
+Adlib offers an enterprise-grade rendering solution that meets and exceeds the requirements for compliant FDA submission, including:

-- Integration with EMC Documentum and other ECM systems, as well as business tools like Dassault ENOVIA PLM and K2 Blackpearl
+- Integration with EMC Documentum, OpenText, and other ECM systems, as well as business tools like Dassault ENOVIA PLM and K2 Blackpearl

 - An intelligent Rules Engine for metadata-driven process automation